JocelynDelalande/ansible-roles/borg-common/README.md

 Sadly, to be compatible with arm systems, it installs via pip and thus, no gpg/checksum signature is possible on packages.

+borgbackup is now available in debian backports, so you have two installation options:

+Install via apt (default and recommended way, jessie only)

+    borg_install_method: apt

+The old method, via pip ; may still be useful for squeeze systems.

+    borg_install_method: pip